ajb5206/PlantSwap.Solution/README.md

 ## Future Stretch Goals <a id="goals"></a>

-*
+* Add user authorization!

+* Figure out how to link an IdentityUser and a Trader such that the app automatically grabs logged in IdentityUser’s UserName and assign it to the TraderHandle as well as limits each IdentityUser to being able to create a single Trader.
+A further stretch in this vein would be to automatically create a trader when an IdentityUser is created and then prompt the IdentityUser to fill in trader details upon first login.

 * The user is able to not just list, but actually limit how far from their zip code they're willing to travel to complete the trade.
 Plant Swap only match users who have compatible plants (via a database search) and are geographically appropriate (via Google Maps Distance Matrix API and then a database search).

+* Allow the users to add images

+* Add a search/match View and route

 ## Known Bugs <a id="bugs"></a>
 * No known bugs